-The treatment goals and techniques are the same for first-degree strains in all stages and second- or thirddegree strains in the subacute or chronic stage, but the intensity of treatment should be adjusted according to the severity of injury.
+The treatment goals and techniques are the same for first-degree strains in all stages and second- or third-degree strains in the subacute or chronic stage, but the intensity of treatment should be adjusted according to the severity of injury.
 For example, a first-degree chronic strain that has developed minor scarring and dysfunction does not present as significant a risk of re-injury during a stretch as a second-degree strain with moderate scarring or a third-degree stain with severe scarring.
 A third-degree strain is likely to have developed much more extensive protective muscle spasms, adhesions, and scars, and requires more warming of superficial tissues and a slower pace approaching the deeper tissues.
 You are more likely to be able to focus directly on the injured muscle with a first-degree strain while a second-degree strain requires more attention to the compensating and surrounding structures before addressing the torn fibers directly.

 It is essential for the treatment to be relaxing.
 You may not be able to eliminate the symptoms associated with muscle strain or any coexisting conditions in a single treatment.
 Do not attempt to do so by treating aggressively.
-Be sure to ask your client to let you know if the amount of pressure you are applying keeps them from relaxing.
-If the client responds by tensing muscles or their facial expression looks distressed, reduce your pressure.
+Be sure to ask your client to let you know if the amount of pressure you are applying keeps him or her from relaxing.
+If the client responds by tensing muscles or his or her facial expression looks distressed, reduce your pressure.
 Remember that you are working on tissue that is compromised.
-Ask the client to let you know if any part of your treatment reproduces symptoms, and always work within their tolerance.
+Ask the client to let you know if any part of your treatment reproduces symptoms, and always work within his or her tolerance.
 Deep palpation of a trigger point may cause pain at the upper end of the client's tolerance.
-Explain this to your client, describe a pain scale and what level of pain should not be exceeded, and ask them to breathe deeply during the application of the technique.
+Explain this to your client, describe a pain scale and what level of pain should not be exceeded, and ask him or her to breathe deeply during the application of the technique.
 As the trigger point is deactivated, the referral pain will also diminish.

 The following suggestions are for treating pain, weakness, and limited ROM caused by overstretching or tearing of muscle fibers.
 The following are general principles for any muscle affected by strain.
+Refer to Chapters 4-11 for resources pertaining to specific muscles.